How To Register An NGO in Nigeria 2024 (Requirements)

 4. Consult an Accredited Agent.

-To start an NGO, you need to consult an agent otherwise known as CAC Expert who has been duly accredited by the Corporate Affairs Commission (CAC) to conduct pre and post-incorporation matters with the Commission to help you execute the following:
+To start an NGO, you need to consult an agent otherwise known as a CAC Expert who has been duly accredited by the Corporate Affairs Commission (CAC) to conduct pre and post-incorporation matters with the Commission to help you execute the following:

 Services of an Accredited Agent